-Transaction costs are expensed and are included in the statements of comprehensive (loss) income.
+Transaction costs are expensed and are included in the Statements of Comprehensive Income.
 Transaction costs are incremental costs that are directly attributable to the acquisition, issue or disposal of an investment, which include fees and commissions paid to agents, advisors, brokers and dealers, levies by regulatory agencies and securities exchanges, and transfer taxes and duties.